I

 ‘Yep, I do mean that, I am definitely hinting at that.
 We’re covered in conifers, so where exactly did you two see your little hopper?’

 Said Cam: ‘You’re quite right … it looks out over a clearing … grasses and wildflowers, the only one accessible from the redoubt.
-There are plenty of clearings in the area, fields, not much agriculture as such … food’s brought in and stored, the downside of being in here.
-It’s interesting all right.’
+There are plenty of clearings in the area, fields, not much agriculture as such … food’s brought in and stored here, the downside of this haven.’

 Sven added: ‘I suppose flamethrowers are out of the question in this area?’